LyndLabs/dnsdriveby.com/content/en/docs/hardware/threaded-inserts.md

 ### How to Install
 Pictures coming soon.
 This is a good guide for [adding threaded inserts](https://www.makerbot.com/professional/post-processing/inserts/).

+**Tools**
+- Tweezers or Pliers
+- Soldering Iron

 1. Press fit your insert into place, until it rests about halfway in the hole.
+2. You can hold the insert stable using tweezers / needle-nose pliers.
-2. Heat up your soldering iron and press that bitch into place!
+3. Heat up your soldering iron (~ 300 F) and gently press the insert into place.
+4. Be patient!
+Pressing too fast can cause the print to warp or melt.